skggm/skggm/_pages/skggm-writeup.md

 ## Discussion
 In this post, we've briefly overviewed the relationship between Markov networks and inverse covariance, discussed estimation via the _graphical lasso_, and toured through some of the core features of the first release of [skggm](https://github.com/jasonlaska/skggm).
 We have additional [jupyter notebooks](github.com/neuroquant/jf2016-skggm) and accompanying [slides](http://neurostats.org/jf2016-skggm) that work through inverse covariance estimation for more difficult network structures.

-The following chart depicts the various features supported in skggm and contrasting this with currently available tools for scikit-learn.
+The following chart depicts the various features supported in skggm and contrasts this with currently available tools for scikit-learn.

 <img style="margin: 0 auto;display: block;" src="assets/sklearn_skggm_compare.png" width="600" />
 <div style="margin: 0 auto;display: block; width:620px;">